Andrew is a senior associate in the litigation team.

 - Member of the London Solicitors Litigation Association

 - Member of the Association of Regulatory and Disciplinary Lawyers

-- Treasurer of the South London Law Society
+- Treasurer of the South London Law Society from 2015-2019

 Andrew read law at Southampton University before completing his legal studies at the College of Law in Guildford, where he obtained a distinction in his Legal Practice Course.